Medicine that is not properly secured may be stolen, damaged or may inadvertently poison children or pets.

 *Please dial 911 if you suspect a poisoning or overdose.

-44 people each die each day from an overdose of prescription pills – 81 percent of them unintentionally.
 Opioids are very powerful medicines that have serious risks.
-It’s important to talk with your doctor about whether opioids are right for you and your type of pain.
+It’s important to talk with your healthcare provider about whether opioids are right for you and your type of pain.